Back to Tax Calculator

 The Bottom Line

 Traditional IRAs work best when you're earning good money now and expect to live on less in retirement.
 If that's you, grab that deduction and let your money grow tax-deferred.
 But if you're young, in a lower bracket, or want more flexibility?
 A Roth IRA deserves serious consideration.
-Or heck, do both if you can swing it—tax diversification is smart.
+Or do both if you can swing it—tax diversification is smart.

 Opening a Traditional IRA is easier than you think.
-Here's your quick-start guide.
+Here's your quick-start guide:

 1